 The Versatility of Turkey Bacon Bits

-Our recipe makes six servings of turkey bacon bits at around 90 calories each.
+Our recipe makes six servings of turkey bacon bits.
 These bits not only make a deliciously savory salad topping, but you can also use them to garnish your favorite sandwiches, soups and side dishes.
 Refrigerate the bacon bits in an airtight container to retain their flavor.
 They’ll generally last for 4-5 days.

 SHOW US YOUR WORK

 That Salad Lady wants to see all your great work.
 If you enjoy your hard-boiled eggs, which we are sure you will, drop a comment below and tag pics on Instagram with @thatsaladlady, #thatsaladlady and #buildyourbowl.
 If you love it, pin it on Pinterest and share it on Facebook and Twitter using #thatsaladlady.

 With their crisp, tender texture, and pleasant savory taste, our turkey bacon bits lend themselves perfectly to a great salad bowl.
 Make them!

 One 11-12-ounce package turkey bacon*

 2-3 tablespoons light olive oil (or another neutral oil with light flavor)**